Chemical Manufacturing Compliance: Navigating Water Regulations with Confidence

 The Retail Exit Code (REC) sets price and non‑price protections on default tariffs.
 This limits how expensive these default tariffs can be compared with the underlying wholesale cost and ensures fair terms.

-Ofwat periodically reviews REC protections to make sure they remain appropriate and fair, and consultations on updates are now part of the regulatory cycle.
+Ofwat periodically reviews REC protections to make sure they remain appropriate and fair.
+Consultations on updates are now part of the regulatory cycle.

 3. Wholesale (Infrastructure) Charges Are Only Part of the Bill.